Chanel Just Dropped 6 Metallic Nail Polishes — & We Want Them All

 If you look closely, you’ll see a tiny photo of the iconic Chanel double “C” logo next to the dictionary entry for “chic.”
 Okay, not really, but it may as well be true.
 And when it comes to the brand's latest nail polish launches, Chanel is hitting on all the major trends.

-The summer 2019 line-up consists of six metallic shades that range from tangerine (a colour that fits right in with the orange manicure trend that Selena Gomez loves) to a timeless ruby.
-Also, in the line-up: a mesmerizing teal, a denim blue, and a ballet pink — all with a slight shimmer.
+The summer 2019 lineup consists of six metallic shades that range from tangerine (a colour that fits right in with the orange manicure trend that Selena Gomez loves) to a summer-appropriate ruby.
+Also in the lineup: a mesmerizing teal, a denim blue, and a ballet pink — all with a slight shimmer.
 So, whether you want to go bold or neutral, there's something for every mood.
-In addition to bold shades, Chanel is launching a new-and-improved formula that's packed with bio ceramics, which help fill in any nail ridges for a smooth and long-lasting finish, and ceramides to strengthen and nourish your nails over time.
+In addition to bold shades, Chanel is launching a new-and-improved formula that's packed with bioceramics, which help fill in any nail ridges for a smooth and long-lasting finish, and ceramides to strengthen and nourish your nails over time.
 In terms of wear time, the high-shine formula is surprisingly durable.
-It even held up through an apartment move.
+It even held up through an NYC apartment move.
 If that's not the ultimate test, I don't know what is.

 Advertisement